Slavk11/DevOps-Quiz/README.md

 # DevOps Quiz

-**Cloud-native quiz platform** — a production-grade system of ~20 microservices deployed to Kubernetes via Helm, with the entire infrastructure — from cloud network to the cluster itself — provisioned from code with Terraform.
+**Cloud-native quiz platform** — a microservice system (9 backend services, 3 frontend apps and a full set of stateful dependencies) deployed to Kubernetes via Helm, with the entire infrastructure — from cloud network to the cluster itself — provisioned from code with Terraform.

 🌐 Live: [devops-quiz.com](https://devops-quiz.com) · [app.devops-quiz.com](https://app.devops-quiz.com)